Bob Mackie: Academy Awards

 The Academy Awards are awarded annually by the Academy of Motion Picture Arts and Sciences.
 Mackie has received 3 nominations.

 American Choreography Awards

 The American Choreography Awards honored outstanding choreographers in the fields of feature film, television, music videos, and commercials.
 Mackie has received 1 honorary award.

 Costume Designers Guild Awards

 The Costume Designers Guild Awards are awarded annually by the Costume Designers Guild for costume designers in motion pictures, television, and commercials.
 Mackie has received 1 honorary award.

 Emmy Awards

 The Emmy Awards are presented at one of the numerous annual American events or competitions that each recognize achievements in a particular sector of the television industry.
 Mackie has received 1 honorary award and 9 competitive awards from 32 nominations.

+RuPaul's Drag Race Awards

+RuPaul's Drag Race is a reality competition program hosted by American drag queen RuPaul.
+The show periodically highlights and celebrates pop culture icons that have influenced LGBTQIA+ culture over the years with their "Giving Us Life-time Achievement Award".
+Mackie has received one honorary award.

 Tony Awards

 The Tony Awards are presented annually by the American Theatre Wing and The Broadway League.
 Mackie has received 1 award from 1 nomination.